Arts & Sciences

 The Department of Natural Sciences houses Biology, Chemistry, Forensic Science, Physics and Mathematics.
-Biology, Forensic Science and Mathematics are degree granting programs.
+Biology, Forensic Science and Mathematics are degree-granting programs.

-The General Studies Program offers a Bachelor of General Studies degree, which was established in the year 2002-2003.
+The Interdisciplinary Studies Program offers a Bachelor of Interdisciplinary Studies degree, which was established in the year 2002-2003.
 The Program is designed especially to provide students with an enhanced comprehensive broad-based liberal arts education with the flexibility to adapt and combine courses from established traditional curricula.
 The Program adds depth and new dimensions to existing programs as well as enables SUNO to continue pursuing its mission of serving the educational needs of both students and the community.
 The goals and requirements for graduation are stated in the program’s curriculum.

 The Board of Regents approved a proposal to establish a Bachelor of Science program in Health Information Management Systems.
-The purpose of the program is to educate students in planning, collecting, storing, retrieving and communicating health care data through a combination of course-work in healthcare, technology, and business which will prepare students to become healthcare administrators, analysts, and providers of modern healthcare delivery techniques.
-Upon accreditation of the HIMS Program, students will be eligible to take the Registered Health Information Administrator (RHIA) Examination of the American Health Information Management Association (AHIMA).
-The HIMS Program will seek accreditation with the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The purpose of the program is to educate students in planning, collecting, storing, retrieving, and communicating health care data through a combination of course-work in healthcare, technology, and business which will prepare students to become healthcare administrators, analysts, and providers of modern healthcare delivery techniques.
+Upon accreditation of the HIMS program, students will be eligible to take the Registered Health Information Administrator (RHIA) Examination of the American Health Information Management Association (AHIMA).
+The HIMS program will seek accreditation with the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Intrinsically, the programs in the College provide knowledge and related educational experiences that form the intellectual core of academic achievement at Southern University at New Orleans.
-The major aim of the College is to offer students at the University diverse opportunities for a meaningful education in the liberal arts and natural sciences by establishing a variety of majors in the academic disciplines in collaboration with other Colleges of the University.
+The major aim of the College is to offer students at the University diverse opportunities for a meaningful education in the liberal arts and natural sciences by establishing a variety of majors in the academic disciplines in collaboration with other colleges of the University.
 Institutionally, the College links the theoretical and practical across an array of extraordinary range of academic programs and activities which emphasize the mastery of language along with the other liberal arts and scientific studies.
 By doing so, the students are provided the opportunity to expand their educational and cultural horizons.

 The individual departments in the College share identical goals specified in each department’s curriculum.
-Students majoring in a department of the College are advised to consult the appropriate department chair as soon as possible, so that a comprehensive plan of study is worked out toward his/her course of studies.
-Degree requirement is found in each department’s course offerings.
+Students majoring in a department of the College are advised to consult the appropriate department chair as soon as possible so that a comprehensive plan of study is worked out toward his/her course of studies.
+The degree requirement is found in each department’s course offerings.
 The change from one program to the other must be approved by the department chair and the dean of the College.
 Thus, a liberal arts and science education at Southern University at New Orleans will help students become resourceful thinkers who have an understanding of themselves and the world around them.